Shooting at a Texas elementary school leaves 14 students and a teacher dead, governor says – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Andy Rose, Priscilla Alvarez and Joseph Bonheim contributed to this report.
+CNN’s Christina Maxouris, Evan Perez, Shimon Prokupecx, Joe Sutton, Andy Rose, Priscilla Alvarez and Joseph Bonheim contributed to this report.

 Comments